StreamingDataApps/swimos-docs/src/_tutorials/transit.md

 #### <a name="gradle-setup"></a>Building with Gradle

 We’ll be using Gradle to build the application, installation instructions can be found <a href="https://gradle.org/install/">here</a>.
-Click here for installation instructions.
 We'll start with some boilerplate that will generally require little changes across projects.
 First, we will copy `build.gradle` to our `server` directory.
 You can find a copy here, with the section most likely to change highlighted:

 - https://github.com/swimos/transit/blob/e9ee859e9e768db47cf2b491b573aa3100642062/server/build.gradle#L22-L25